hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ## Checking Quotas <a name="quotas"></a>

-Now that we have created our `scratch` space on O2 let's discuss how we can know how much space we are using in our various directories.
+Now that we have logged into an interactive node and created our `scratch` space on O2 let's discuss how we can know how much space we are using in our various directories.

 ### quota-v2